 What a great Rum Mount Gay XO is.
 Bought a bottle without any previous experience with mount gay Rum.
 Sipped with a single cube to perfection.

 Mount Gay is one of the oldest Rum companies and that is for one very good reason!
 This is very distinguished and smooth.
 Sadly the main issue is the bottles seem to have holes in them as it empties very quickly!!

 MGXO has a super nice balance of dry, smokey, sweet, and oaky barrel flavor.
-There are hints of marshmallow like vanilla along with chocolate and some leather n oak.
+There are hints of marshmallow vanilla along with chocolate, leather, and oak.
 Some subtle dried cherries and molasses flavor as well.
 I'm a bourbon fan which may be why I like this so much.
 There is a noticeable complexity of flavors it has besides just sweetness.
 There is a wonderful dry element to this one and I prefer it on the rocks at 43% alcohol.
 Extremely happy with this and will definitely be buying again.
 Update: coming back to this was difficult at first, I have tried so many "premium" sugary rums since and I couldn't appreciate it the way I used to.
 Over a few sessions of sipping at first it was just too hot and I could only taste the alcohol, then I added a little bit of water and time to the equation.
 After breathing and a dab of water I was able to recollect my initial love for this rum with its natural dry fruit/molasses sweetness and smooth finish.
 It's notably smoother on the finish than Doorly's 12 year and I can say that for sure now.

 This has become my go to sipping rum.
 Perfectly balanced and smooth, not overly sweet, rich flavor.
 I can’t find any fault with this Mount Gay XO.
 Truly a benchmark for other sipping rums.